jsohndata/bocacode-c9-final-project-portfolio/README.md

 <br>`Chromesthesia Sound`<br>
 Anthony Murphy - Recent High School Graduate
+>For those who need to get their opinions on music out there as quick and simply as possible, Chromesthesia is a website made to effortlessly post thoughts on music.

 <br>`LDS: Lead Delivery System`<br>
 Edilma Riano - Marketing and Lead Expert
+>For businesses that want to boost their sales performance.
+The LDS ( Lead Distribution System) streamlines the lead management process by integrating lead capture, segmentation, and distribution.
+With advanced algorithms, the LDS filters and routes leads to the most appropriate lead buyers or sales team members based on your company's criteria.
+The system also provides valuable insights and analytics, allowing you to make data-driven decisions about your lead generation strategy.
+Easy to use and customizable, the LDS is the ideal solution for businesses of all sizes and industries looking to optimize their sales pipeline.

 <br>`PracPal`<br>
 Beatriz Recari - Former 3-time LPGA champion